 2. Grab a Bible verse to meditate on.

-4. Talk to a Godly friend, who can relate to what you are feeling, but who will also encourage you.
+4. Talk to a Godly friend, who can relate to what you are feeling, and be able to encourage you.

 6. Read a book.

 Reading will get your mind off what is upsetting you, and take your mind elsewhere.
 It will help you forget about the problems you are presently dealing with while helping you to relax.